Cuber01/voltage-calculator/Readme.md

 ```
 Where:
 - node indexes are an ints >= 1
-- amount of resistance can be either an int or double with dot notation
+- amount of resistance can be either an int or double with .x notation
 - this is a resistor between node A and node B
+- resistance is in Ohm

 Do note that if the circuit doesn't make sense the results won't make sense either.
 Use `sample_input.txt` for examples.